AaronDewes/github-helper-bot/docs/configuration.md

-## How to configure UmbrelBot
+## How to configure CitadelBot

 This bot is configured in one of your repos, but changes apply to all of them.

-To configure the bot, create a file `.github/UmbrelBot.yml` with the following content (change it to fit your needs):
+To configure the bot, create a file `.github/CitadelBot.yml` with the following content (change it to fit your needs):

 ```yaml
 version: 1